Go to Facebook to interact. Home

 Henceforth I call you not servants; for the servant knoweth not what his lord doeth: but I have called you friends; for all things that I have heard of my Father I have made known unto you.
 (KJV)

 C. Third, get to know his Word now.
 Then, there will be no surprises when you and I see him as he is.
 Did you notice Daniel's reaction to being in the actual presence of his glorious Lord?
 He collapsed, did he not?
 Yes, he did.
 And, so did the Apostle John, when he found himself in the presence of the glorified Christ (Rev. 1:17).
 What can we say about this?
-It is certainly not an unexpected reaction, wouldn't you say?
-It was God who was standing there on the bank of the Tigris river that day ... the great I AM ...
+It is certainly not an unexpected reaction.
+After all, it was God who was standing there on the bank of the Tigris river that day ... the great I AM ...
 El Shaddai ... the Alpha and the Omega ... the First and the Last ... the Beginning and the End ... the Judge of the whole Earth ... the Ancient of Days ... the Author and finisher of our faith ... the Lion of the Tribe of Judah ...
 Shiloh ... the King of kings and Lord of lords ...
 Adonai ... the Holy One of Israel ...
 Jehovah ...
 The Lord our Righteousness ... the Son of Man ... the Word of God ... the Bright and Morning Star ...
 Christ Jesus ... the Son of God!
 Who wouldn't fall before him?

 A hand touched me and set me trembling on my hands and knees.
 He said, 'Daniel, you who are highly esteemed, consider carefully the words I am about to speak to you, and stand up, for I have now been sent to you.'
 And when he said this to me, I stood up trembling.
 Then he continued, 'Do not be afraid, Daniel.
 Since the first day that you set your mind to gain understanding and to humble yourself before your God, your words were heard, and I have come in response to them.
 But the prince of the Persian kingdom resisted me twenty-one days.
 Then Michael, one of the chief princes, came to help me, because I was detained there with the king of Persia.
 Now I have come to explain to you what will happen to your people in the future, for the vision concerns a time yet to come.'
 While he was saying this to me, I bowed with my face toward the ground and was speechless.
 Then one who looked like a man touched my lips, and I opened my mouth and began to speak.
 I said to the one standing before me, 'I am overcome with anguish because of the vision, my lord, and I am helpless.
 How can I, your servant, talk with you, my lord?
 My strength is gone and I can hardly breathe.